 For those of us who can't eat dairy, French sauces like Hollandaise are sadly off limits.
 But what if we could still enjoy a dairy-free version of the classic without sacrificing any flavor?
 We created this recipe to do just that.
 This rich sauce is delicious over eggs, and it's a wonderful complement to holiday dishes such as asparagus.

-The beautiful rich color of our version comes from the egg yolks (we used pasture raised eggs) and our Buttery Spread, which has a touch of turmeric for a lovely golden hue.
+The beautiful rich color of our version comes from the egg yolks (we used our Regenerative Organic Pasture Raised eggs) and our Buttery Spread, which has a touch of turmeric for a lovely golden hue.
 The result is a sauce that's as much a treat for the eyes as it is for the palate.

 - 4 Tbsp.
 Buttery Spread

 Juice from one lemon

 - Sea salt, to taste